micro-FPGA/CRUVI/tools/LiteX/README.md

 |TEM0007        |PolarFireSoC|20Q1|     ||||||

-Boards with HyperRAM are not currently supporting external RAM with LiteX

 Note: do not select "linux" variant when building bitstreams, different memory map makes the design not bootable

 LiteX on Windows (no WSL) quick howto: